SkyTemple/skytemple-randomizer/CLI_API.md

      It doesn't attempt to balance out the different item categories, making items from categories with fewer total items easier to find.

+#### `.pokemon.blind_items.enable`
+Type: Boolean

+If true, enables "Blind Items" mode: Item names are replaced with random names.
+Icons and costs are randomized.
+Descriptions are replaced with placeholder text.

+#### `.pokemon.blind_items.names`
+Type: String; List of newline seperated strings

+List of newline seperated names used by "Blind Items" mode.

 #### `.item.global_items`
 Type: Boolean